grantjenks/python-diskcache/README.rst

 **Timings**

-These are very rough measurements.
+These are rough measurements.
 See `DiskCache Cache Benchmarks`_ for more rigorous data.

 ================ ============= ========= ========= ============ ============